StorageB/Google-Sheets-Logging/README.md

 4. From the Google Sheets menu, go to `Tools > Script Editor`

    *Note:  Make sure you are using the new Apps Script editor (not the legacy version).
-The editor should default to the new version, but if you're using the legacy version you'll need switch back by clicking the blue "Use new editor" button at the top of the page.*
+The editor will default to the new version, but if you're using the legacy version you'll need switch back by clicking the blue "Use new editor" button at the top of the page.*

 5. Delete all of the default text in the script editor, and paste the GoogleScripts-example.gs code.

 6. Update the Spreadsheet ID (line 11) with the ID obtained in step 3, and click `Save`.

-   *Note:  The Spreadsheet ID must be contained in single quotation marks as shown in the example code, and the script must be saved at this point before continuing.*
+   *Note:  The Spreadsheet ID must be contained in single quotation marks as shown in the example code, and the script must then be saved before continuing to the next step.*

 7. Click the blue `Deploy` button at the top right of the page, and select `New Deployment`.